 The Office of Inspector General (OIG) set up the Fraud Hotline to receive reports of fraud, waste or abuse in GSA programs, including mismanagement or violations of law, rules or regulations by GSA employees or contractors.

 If you do not wish to disclose your identity, you may remain anonymous when contacting the OIG.
-However, please keep in mind that our inability to contact you may limit our ability to do a complete investigation.
-It is our policy to honor all requests for confidentiality and not to release any information that would identify such individuals unless disclosure is unavoidable during the course of the investigation.
+However, our inability to contact you may limit our ability to do a complete investigation.
+We also honor requests for confidentiality, and we will protect your identity to the maximum extent allowed by law.
+Similarly, however, we may not be able to investigate the issue if you have confidentiality.

 Please call the Hotline for detailed information about the special procedures used for protecting the identities of confidential sources.
 See also our Privacy Statement and note the privacy disclaimer below if you use a FraudNet Form or e-mail message to report allegations.